print from the website of the AMF

 The FIA must provide each new client with a document indicating:

-its status as a FIA and the identity of the professional association of which it is a member,
+>its FIA status and the identity of the professional association it belongs to,

 if applicable, the identity of the institution(s) promoting the products and mentioned in Point 1 of Article L.341-3 of the Monetary and Financial Code (investment companies, credit institutions, etc.) and in which it holds a significant stake or commercial interest.

 Before offering advice, the FIA must submit a letter of engagement to its client, written in duplicate and signed by both parties.
 This letter of engagement is drafted according to a template prepared by the professional association to which the FIA belongs.
 It includes notably: